- Former Archbishop of Canterbury

 - Opposes Israel's security barrier in the West Bank

-Born in Swansea, Wales on June 14, 1950, the theologian and poet Rowan Douglas Williams is currently the Archbishop of Canterbury, a position that makes him the principal leader of the Church of England and the symbolic head of the worldwide Anglican Communion.
-(A key member of the Archbishop’s ceremonial court is the Dean of Canterbury.
+Born in Swansea, Wales on June 14, 1950, the theologian and poet Rowan Douglas Williams was formerly the Archbishop of Canterbury, a position that made him the principal leader of the Church of England and the symbolic head of the worldwide Anglican Communion.
+(A key member of the Archbishop’s ceremonial court is the Dean of Canterbury.)
+He held that position from December 2002 to December 2012.
 From 1931 to 1963, the position of Dean was filled by Hewlett Johnson — an avowed Christian Marxist who acquired the nickname “The Red Dean” because of his strong support for the Soviet Union and its allies.)

 Williams earned a Bachelor’s Degree from Christ’s College (Cambridge) in 1971; a Master’s Degree from Christ’s College in 1975; and a Ph.D. from Wadham College (Oxford) in 1975.
 He became an ordained priest in 1978.